jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

 `--mount=type=secret,id=gpg_password,uid=1001` is taking advantage of using [BuildKit secrets](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md#run---mounttypesecret).
 If you want to read about BuildKit secrets, I would suggest the official Docker documentation [New Docker Build secret information](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information), however the gist of this functionality is that the secret is only supplied to this single `RUN` command and is not left behind as an artifact in the layer.
 The command is saying to make available the mounted secret at `id=gpg_password` and access it as user 1001 (which we set when we generated the user).

-As a side note, I would have used say `$USER_UID` but this mount command cannot interpret a Docker environment variable (see BuildKit issue [815](https://github.com/moby/buildkit/issues/815)) so I had to hardcode the id.
+As a side note, I would have created a `$USER_UID` environment variable instead of hard coding the uid, but this mount command cannot interpret a Docker environment variable (see BuildKit issue [815](https://github.com/moby/buildkit/issues/815)).

 `cat gpg_file.txt | sed 's/gpg_password/'"&96cat /run/secrets/gpg_password&96"'/g' |` is piping the contents of our `gpg_file.txt` file into `sed` where we're doing a find on `gpg_password` and replacing it by accessing our mounted secret at and outputting the value through `cat`.